-Thinking of installing an in-ground swimming pool?
+Thinking of pool construction in San Diego?
 There are factors to consider even before the digging starts, such as the size of the pool, your yard dynamics, and who will use the pool.
 After planning is completed, the stages of building the pool follow almost automatically.

 Before digging can start, your plan needs to be checked, and engineering must be ordered.
 A permit must be prepared and submitted to the city.
 More than likely, the plan will be entered into a computer-aided design program for the construction crew, after which the area is cleared.